Why Men Don't Reach Out For Help - And What Changes It

 The cultural assumption that a man who stayed silent must have chosen to.

-That a capable, functioning man had every opportunity to speak and decided not to.
+That a capable, functioning man had every opportunity to speak and decided against it.
 That if things were really as serious as he now suggests, someone would have known.

-This is false agency — the attribution of choice to a silence that was never really a choice, the reading of an engineered outcome as a personal decision.
+This is false agency - the attribution of choice to a silence that was never really a choice, the reading of an engineered outcome as a personal decision.
 It compounds every other response he receives, because it means that even when he does finally speak, he speaks into a room that has already decided he could have spoken sooner, and didn't.

 The architecture required an explanation, and the explanation it settled on was him.